 Sandra K. Johnson, Ph.D.

 Sandra K. Johnson is the Founder and CEO of SKJ Visioneering, LLC, a global technology development, consulting and services company.
-A "hidden figure", she is formerly the Chief Technology Officer, IBM Central, East and West Africa, based in Nairobi, Kenya.
+A "hidden figure", she is formerly the Chief Technology Officer (CTO), IBM Central, East and West Africa, and was based in Nairobi, Kenya.
 Her previous assignments include working as a Business Development Executive (based in Dubai, United Arab Emirates), the Chief Technology Officer, Global Small and Medium Business for IBM Systems and Technology Group, the Linux Performance Architect, and managing the Linux Performance, WebSphere Database Development, and Java Server Performance teams within IBM development and research organizations.
 She has conducted research in a number of computer related areas and was part of the design team that developed the prototype for the IBM Scalable Parallel Processor (SP2), the base machine for “Deep Blue”, IBM’s world famous chess machine.

 Dr. Johnson was a member of the IBM Academy of Technology, which consists of the top 1% of IBM’s over 250,000 technical professionals.
 She has received numerous technical and professional awards, and is a Master Inventor with over 40 patents issued and pending.
 She has authored and co-authored over 80 publications, is Editor-in-Chief of the book Performance Tuning for Linux Servers, and is author of Inspirational Nuggets, Inspirational Nuggets Too, and GREGORY: The Life of a Lupus Warrior.